sirstudly/ledger-demo/README.md

 ## Sample Requests/Responses

+The Swagger UI is temporarily deployed on https://7738-31-94-68-63.ngrok-free.app/swagger-ui/index.html
+<br>However it currently doesn't support the "Try it out" feature due to a CORS error.

-Here are some sample requests to get you starated:
+Here are some sample requests to get you started:

 **Create Ledger:** `http://<host>:<port>/api/ledger`